Hi! I’m Jenny, a picky eating specialist who works with parents and kids.

 • Food is my love language.
 I spend way too much time making dinner, packing lunches, and saving recipes I have every intention of making.

 • Before going into nutrition, I planned to be a writer (which is part of why I can’t seem to give up this blog!).
-Though it wasn’t through the path I imagined, I feel so fortunate to have accomplished a major life goal of publishing a book.
-Stories of Extreme Picky Eating is a true labor of love about my work with kids who struggle to eat.
+Though it wasn’t through the path I imagined, I feel so fortunate to have accomplished a major life goal of publishing Stories of Extreme Picky Eating, which is a true labor of love about my work with kids who struggle to eat.

 • I’ve worked with over 100 families to ease their child’s eating struggles and have helped kids: eat lunch they’re not embarrassed about, go to sleep away camp, feel comfortable eating in restaurants, take dream vacations with their families, get back on their growth curves….and more.

-• In a past life I ran marathons and miles through Central Park, volunteered and lived on a farm in Argentina, did cooking demos at farmers markets, sold goat cheese, and grew an edible garden on my balcony in NYC.
+• In a past life I ran marathons, volunteered and lived on a farm in Argentina, hosted cooking demos at farmers markets, sold goat cheese, and grew an edible garden on my balcony in NYC.

 Questions?
 My inbox is always open.
 You can email me at hello@feedingpickyeaters.com.